 Tory has a thorough and detailed understanding of heritage legislation and planning legislation, policies and procedures in New South Wales and Australia.
 Her extensive experience includes the preparation of heritage assessment reports, archaeological assessment reports, Statements of Heritage Impact and Conservation Management Plans.

-She possesses the detailed knowledge required to provide practical and achievable management recommendations for projects of any size.
+She possesses the detailed knowledge required to provide practical and achievable management recommendations for projects of any size in any part of NSW.
 She has developed a specialist knowledge in relation to archaeological deposits, heritage items, cultural landscapes and built heritage.
 She has trained in the conservation of historic buildings and works closely with property owners and developers to ensure that best practice outcomes are achieved.

 Tory has developed a specialist expertise in the identification and analysis of Aboriginal lithic (stone) artefacts.
 She has developed a detailed understanding of the process of stone tool manufacture and is highly experienced in the cataloguing and analyses of Aboriginal stone tools.